ooni/probe-engine/README.md

 done
 ```

-Then update Psiphon.
-We track the `staging-client` branch.
-Find the commit
+2. pin to a specific psiphon version (we usually track the
-hash of such branch and then run:
+`staging-client` branch) using:

 ```bash
 go get -v github.com/Psiphon-Labs/psiphon-tunnel-core@COMMITHASH
 ```

-Then you need to clone `psiphon-tunnel-core` and generate a `go.mod` for
+3. clone `psiphon-tunnel-core` and generate a `go.mod` by running
-it by running `go mod init && go mod tidy` in its toplevel dir.
+`go mod init && go mod tidy` in the toplevel dir

-Lastly, write a new `go.mod` containing only your indirect dependencies
+4. rewrite `go.mod` such that it contains only your direct dependencies
-followed by the exact content of `psiphon-tunnel-core`'s `go.mod`.
-Using
+followed by the exact content of `psiphon-tunnel-core`'s `go.mod`

-this procedure we should be able to correctly pin dependencies.
+5. run `go mod tidy`

-Finally, run `go mod tidy`.
+This allows us to pin all psiphon dependencies precisely.